supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/tutorial.md

 :::info

 [Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework that is used to apply styles directly in your markup.
-The sample app comes with tailwind pre-installed.
+The sample app comes with Tailwind pre-installed.

 :::